christopherlrupe-maker/deleterious-load-finite-populations/README.md

 slim gen_entropy_test_intrinsic_fitness_and_extinction_output_added.slim
 ```

-Edit the parameter lines at the top of the script (and the terminal-generation block) to reproduce a specific run.
+Edit the lines tagged EDIT FOR VARIANT in the script.

 ---